Tymewalk/Hiss/README.md

 If you've done all three of those things and it still doesn't work, file an issue.

+# Contributors
+A list of all contributors who have helped or are helping.

+### @Tymewalk
+Started Slither, added several groundwork features.

+### @BookOwl
+Helped majorly rewrite Slither so it's easier to code in.
+Additionally helped suggest changes and fix bugs, which made Slither much better.

+### @Omegabyte
+Began and currently works on documentation, also added sound support.

+### @IronManMark20
+Is working on adding SVG support to slither.

-## Credits
+# Credits
 Scratch is property of The Lifelong Kindergarten Group.
-I am not affiliated with the LLK, nor do I own Scratch.
+The slither devs are not affiliated with the LLK, nor do they own Scratch.